nahshonmokua/LoRaWAN-Indoor-Path-Loss-Modelling-with-MultiWall-Environment-Factors/README.md

    - **LDPLM-MW-EP**: Enhances the baseline model by integrating **dynamic environmental factors** to account for real-time variations, significantly improving prediction accuracy in fluctuating conditions.

 ### 3. **Data Analysis**
-   - Models are trained and validated using the dataset, with performance metrics such as **Root Mean Square Error (RMSE)** and **R-squared** to evaluate accuracy.
+   - Models are trained and validated using the dataset, with performance metrics such as **Root Mean Square Error (RMSE)** and **R²** to evaluate accuracy.
    - Comparative analysis between LDPLM-MW and LDPLM-MW-EP is performed to demonstrate the improvement.

 ---

 ## 📈 Results
-- **Improved Accuracy with LDPLM-MW-EP**: The enhanced model outperforms the standard one, especially in scenarios with significant environmental variability.
-- **Environmental Factors Matter**: Variables like **humidity and CO₂** notably impact signal strength, suggesting that **dynamic model adjustments** are crucial for robust indoor LoRaWAN networks.

-### Visual Insights
-Later!
+The results of this work have been primarily published in:

+Nahshon Mokua Obiri and Kristof Van Laerhoven, [“A Comprehensive Data Description for LoRaWAN Path Loss Measurements in an Indoor Office Setting: Effects of Environmental Factors”](https://doi.org/10.1109/ACCESS.2025.3569164), *IEEE Access*, vol. 13, pp. 83148–83170, 2025.

 ---

-## 🔍 Publications and Talks
+## 🔍 Other Publications and Talks
 - <a href="https://www.techrxiv.org/users/838699/articles/1231060-a-survey-of-lorawan-integrated-wearable-sensor-networks-for-human-activity-recognition-applications-challenges-and-possible-solutions" target="_blank">A Survey of LoRaWAN-integrated Wearable Sensor Networks for Human Activity Recognition: Applications, Challenges and Possible Solutions</a>
 - Presented a light talk at the <a href="https://www.uni-siegen.de/zess/kombibox/zess_phd_forum_2024.html" target="_blank"><strong>ZESS PhD Forum 2024</strong></a>: "LoRaWAN Path Loss Measurements in an Indoor Setting, including Human and Environmental Effects."
-- Data descriptor and full details available ...later...

 ---

 ## 🤝 Get Involved
 🚀 **Want to collaborate?** Whether you're an IoT enthusiast, network planner, or researcher, let's connect and explore sustainable tech innovations!
 Connect with me <a href="https://nahshonmokua.github.io/" target="_blank">here</a>!

 ---